 This was evident in the ePortfolio scene and learning management systems (LMS) fraternity which Leigh Blackall had harshly criticised way back in 2006.

 Around this time I began working with Leo Gaggl from Brightcookie.com on a number of initiatives that examined how a user could use the eportfolio system of an organisation yet remain and have control over the data it collected about them including their login times, IP address, device types and any number of other interrogative data points, an Open LRM.
-So in effect Leo articulate well the mutual 'relationship' that organisations have with learners and the responsibility they had in ensuring the privacy and security of the interaction, data and deposit of media from the student within the existing organisational elearning infrastructure.
+So in effect Leo articulates well the mutual 'relationship' that organisations have with learners and the responsibility they had in ensuring the privacy and security of the interaction, data and deposit of media from the student within the existing organisational e-learning infrastructure.

 "...Open Learning Relationship Management - a consultative schema guiding ICT backbone development allowing for attributes, mobile enhancements, deep data drilling, identity management integration and interoperability of third party service provision.
 Leo Gaggl (2011)